How To Market Your Small Business

 For a look at examples of small business marketing done right, we’ve found three great companies that did fantastic jobs with getting the word out.

-The public transport company of Melbourne, Australia caught lightning in a bottle with their Dumb Ways to Die campaign.
+The public transport company of Melbourne, Australia caught lightning in a bottle with its Dumb Ways to Die campaign.
 A simple game was developed where cute animated characters must complete silly challenges to avoid death, and it was accompanied by an oddly cute and macabre music video.
 At the very end of the experience, you find out you’ve been watching a public service announcement to stay safe around trains.
 This campaign stuck with so many people, it has taken a whole life of its own, going so far as even selling clothes and toys based on the game and video.

-Based out of the U.S., Dollar Shave Club is a subscription company for affordable razor-blades and other shaving tools.
-When the company first started, they had almost no employees and a shoestring budget.
+Based out of the U.S., Dollar Shave Club is a subscription company for affordable razor blades and other shaving tools.
+When the company first started, it had almost no employees and a shoestring budget.
 Instead of holding their cards close to their chest, they invested a pretty penny in creating an absolutely phenomenal commercial that earned them over 20,000 Twitter followers, 76,000 Facebook fans and millions of YouTube views.
 And, most importantly, it earned them 12,000 new customers all in the span of just two days.

 Marketing is a personal journey – and you don’t have to go it alone.
 If you’re looking for a guiding hand in your marketing, William Joseph offers a cost-effective accelerator program to help jump-start your marketing campaign and get you off the ground in the right direction.
 Reach out today.